 There are a couple of reasons to season a carbon steel pan (the same reasons and techniques apply to cast iron).
 First, bare carbon steel will rust if exposed to moisture and humidity; seasoning acts as a barrier to water, preventing the pan from rusting on a humid day.
 The seasoning also boosts the pan's performance, giving it a nonstick surface that only modern Teflon-type coatings can beat.
 When seasoned properly, carbon steel is great for eggs, pancakes, crepes, blini, and more—in fact, traditional omelette and crèpe pans are made from carbon steel.

 Seasoning a carbon steel pan is easy to do.
-It's also more instructive than seasoning case iron.
+It's also more instructive than seasoning cast iron.
 That's because most cast iron comes pre-seasoned from the factory, making it difficult for the home cook to fully grasp what the seasoning even is.
 That's right, jet-black cast iron isn't black because of the metal, it's black because of the seasoning—underneath that dark exterior is grey iron.

 Look at a new carbon steel pan and you'll see something you rarely do with cast iron: the color of the bare metal.
 Most carbon steel pans come completely unseasoned, allowing you to see the seasoning develop before your eyes.
 With enough seasoning layers, your carbon steel pans will be as black as cast iron.
 Once you've witnessed this, you'll have no confusion about what seasoning is, and what it isn't.